 - Identify someone with a shared mission who encourages your growth and spend more time with this person.

-- Find ways to engage socially with the people you enjoy being around at work.
+- Find ways to engage socially with the people you enjoy being around at work and in life.

 Career wellbeing, like all forms of wellbeing is developed through practice.
 Following the above tips and working to align your skills in a role that brings purpose and meaning to your life goes a long way to elevating your happiness in all areas.